sirrazor05/cloud/data_analyst/sql.md

 WHERE customer_id = 1 AND is_current = TRUE;
 ```

-### Explain Row-Level Security (RLS) in Modern SQL Databases<a name="row-level-security"></a>

-Row-Level Security (RLS) restricts access to rows based on user context or role by applying security policies at the database level.
-For example, PostgreSQL allows defining RLS policies so users can only see rows they own.

 ###  How Do You Handle Data Versioning or Audit Trails in SQL? <a name="data-versioning"></a>

 - Use temporal tables or history tables to track changes.
 - Implement triggers to log changes to audit tables.
 - Use database features like system-versioned tables (SQL Server, Oracle).

-### What Is the Difference Between Horizontal and Vertical Partitioning? <a name="partitioning"></a>

-- **Horizontal partitioning:** Split rows into different tables/partitions based on a key (e.g., date ranges).
-- **Vertical partitioning:** Split columns into separate tables, useful when some columns are large or infrequently accessed.

 ### How Do You Optimize Queries Involving Large JOIN Operations?<a name="join-optimization"></a>